k1llerfr0g22/arky-mc-tool/README.md

 # ARKY-MC-TOOL

-The mc-server-tool is a tool to manage minecraft servers with a html-build gui, the tool is mostly programmed in c++
+The Arky-mc-tool is a tool to manage minecraft servers with a html-build gui, the tool is mostly programmed in c++